syseleven/grav-docs-metakube/pages/02.Documentation/06.load-balancer/default.en.md

 ## External Load Balancers

-MetaKube clusters come with built in support of external load balancers through OpenStack Neutron, which allows you to easily get an external IP address for a [service](https://kubernetes.io/docs/concepts/services-networking/service/).
+MetaKube clusters come with built-in support for external load balancers through OpenStack Neutron, which allows you to easily get an external IP address for a [service](https://kubernetes.io/docs/concepts/services-networking/service/).

 Traffic to this IP address will be automatically load balanced over all available pods of the exposed service.